ckb-prog/PiCrypt/README.md

 - **PiDecrypt** runs on the **receiver** side, intercepting and decrypting inbound packets.

 They use **Netfilter Queue** to hook into Linux’s packet processing, so that normal applications send and receive data as usual, but the payload is transparently encrypted in-flight.
+- While intended for Raspberry Pi OS Linux devices, the programs may perform as intended with other operating systems. **Untested**
 ---

 ## How It Works